17ms/golfed.xyz/content/_index.md

 ## About

 I'm a university student working towards a BSc in Computer Science.
 I enjoy delving into topics such as software development, systems administration, cybersecurity, and the intricacies of online privacy.
+Recently, I've also developed an interest in DeFi ecosystems.

 ## Contact